init

 public void init (ref unowned string[] args, ...)

-g. by seeding the test random number generator, the name for get_prgname and parsing test related command line args.
+This includes seeding the test random number generator, setting the program name, and parsing test-related commandline args.

 This should be called before calling any other `g_test_*()` functions.